sydrawat01/dotfiles/configs/nvchad/custom/README.md

-# NvChad custom config
+# Example_config

-These are my custom configs for the NvChad neovim editor.
+This can be used as an example custom config for NvChad.
+Do check the https://github.com/NvChad/nvcommunity